LarsBesselmann/MoRE_WhereAMI_Lab/README.md

-## Fast Path to do demos - general steps
+## Fast Path - How to skip parts of the lab

 <details open>
 <summary>